-In the wake of changes in higher education policy in recent years, the topic of quality management (QM) at music academies is being accorded an increasingly important role.
+Quality management (QM) is a cross-sectional task.
+By surveying and compiling the expertise of various interest groups at the HfM, QM makes a sustained contribution to the School’s development.
 The aim of QM is to systematically measure and continuously enhance the quality of the School’s structures, processes, and outcomes.
 Based on the concept of a continuous process of improvement via ongoing improvement cycles, the QM office accompanies and supports all areas of the School through measures designed to ensure and increase quality.

-QM is a cross-sectional task.
-By surveying and compiling the expertise of various interest groups at the HfM, QM makes a sustained contribution to the School’s development.
 A special focus of QM at the HfM Berlin is the establishment of a participative ideas and complaints management which invites all HfM members to weigh in actively with their ideas, complaints, proposals for improvement, and praise concerning activities at the school and possibilities for improvement.